termsurf/base-book/text/packages.md

-# Package Manager Internals in BaseLink
+# Package Manager Internals in BaseNote

 This is the package manager section basically, the first prototype implemented in TypeScript.
 The goal is to eventually have it built using